sorz/blescanner/README.md

     override fun onCreate(savedInstanceState: Bundle?) {
         // ...
         lifecycleScope.launchWhenCreated {
+            // If you are in a fragment, pass both the activity and
+            // the fragment to initialize().
             if (bleScanner.initialize(this@MainActivity)) {
                 val filters = listOf(/* ... */)
                 val settings = ScanSettings.Builder().build()